diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The application master also sends an HTTP job notification if it is configured to do so.
 This can be configured by clients wishing to receive callbacks, via the `mapreduce.job.end-notification.url` property.

-Finally, on job completion, the application master and the task containers clean up their working state (so intermediate output is deleted), and the OutputCommitter’s commit Job() method is called.
+Finally, on job completion, the application master and the task containers clean up their working state (so intermediate output is deleted), and the OutputCommitter’s commitJob() method is called.
 Job information is archived by the job history server to enable later interrogation by users if desired.

 ### Failures
 #### Task Failure